-Our student-led Community Partnership programs, supervised by Swearer Center staff, address a range of issues through direct service and advocacy, with a particular depth in work aimed at educational inequities.
-We pride ourselves on an abiding philosophy that values mutually respectful partnerships with the community, rather than simply service to the community.
+Our student-run Community Partnership programs address a range of issues through direct service and advocacy.
+We pride ourselves on an abiding philosophy that values mutually beneficial partnerships with the community, rather than simply service to the community.

 Each year, over 500 Brown student volunteers and Fellows work with other Brown students, local organizations, and residents; learn more about Providence's distinctive neighborhoods; and gain practical skills they might not learn in the classroom or lab.